StamKavid/StamKavid/README.md

 # Hey, I'm Stamatis 👋

-Senior AI Engineer, where I run a team of AI engineers focused on one specific problem: **getting AI from "cool demo" to actually working in production.** We scout emerging tech, stress-test it against enterprise reality, and figure out what's ready for prime time — and what isn't.
+AI Innovation Lead at Pfizer, where I run a team of AI engineers focused on one specific problem: **getting AI from "cool demo" to actually working in production.** We scout emerging tech, stress-test it against enterprise reality, and figure out what's ready for prime time — and what isn't.

 I founded [**The Last AI Mile**](https://thelastaimile.substack.com/), a technical community for AI engineers who are tired of the gap between proof-of-concept excitement and production deployment pain.
 If you've ever built something brilliant in a notebook that died the moment it hit a real pipeline... yeah, that's what we talk about.